-UTM College Pathways are designed for students attending two-year general arts and science diploma programs at partner institutions that include Sheridan, Humber, George Brown, Niagara and Mohawk Colleges.
+UTM College Pathways are designed for students attending 2-year general arts and science diploma programs at partner institutions that include Sheridan, Humber, George Brown, Niagara and Mohawk Colleges.

-The University of Toronto Scarborough UTSC offers mature students (21 or older) who do not meet UTSC traditional admission requirements several option, including completion of two Ontario high school credits, Academic Bridging, or Transitional Year Program.
+The University of Toronto Scarborough UTSC offers mature students (21 or older) who do not meet UTSC traditional admission requirements several options, including completion of 2 Ontario high school credits, Academic Bridging or the Transitional Year Program.

 Academic Programs and Supports